shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

     <img src="/recognition/ADNI-GFNet-47430004/images/Accs.png" alt="Test Accuracy vs Epochs">
 </p>

+This graph represents progression of the accuracy of the model, measured after every epoch.
+For the best case, the highest accuracy of **78.4%** was achieved in Epoch 251.

 ### Losses over epochs

 <p align="center">
     <img src="/recognition/ADNI-GFNet-47430004/images/Losses.png" alt="Training and Test Loss vs Epochs">
 </p>

+This graph represents the training loss and the test loss of the model measured after every epoch.

 ### Test performance